 Notification of Absence

-Please call to let us know if your child will be absent or you are running late.
+Please call to let us know if your child will be absent or you are running late by 9 a.m.
 We need to know how many children will be here for the preparation of our lunch.
 It also helps to keep track of the health of the children at the center and the presence of communicable diseases.

 Health Practices